 - The National Center strengthens local and state capacity by communicating current information, research findings and best practices for audiences ranging from the general public to State SRTS Coordinators.
 This is accomplished through online technical assistance, a toll-free phone line, and on-going support for State SRTS Coordinators.

 - The training function works concurrently with technical assistance.
 The National Center has developed courses and an instructor training to address the various educational needs of the states and communities.
-The National Center has dedicated funds to provide two free trainings per state as well as increasing access to training opportunities by expanding web-based options.
+The National Center has dedicated funds to provide two free trainings per state and to increase access to training opportunities by expanding web-based options.

 - The National Center tracks and reports the number of schools funded and amount of funding awarded by each state, and maintains a database of project descriptions.